AdobeDocs/marketo.en/help/marketo/getting-started/setup/configure-protocols-for-marketo.md

 ## Step 4: Set up MX Records for Your Domain {#step-set-up-mx-records-for-your-domain}

 An MX record allows you to receive mail to the domain that you're sending email from to process replies and auto-responders.
-If you’re sending from your corporate domain, you likely already have this configured.
-If not, you can usually set it up to map to your corporate domain’s MX record.
+If you're sending from your corporate domain, you likely already have this configured.
+If not, you can usually set it up to map to your corporate domain's MX record.

 ## Outbound IP Addresses {#outbound-ip-addresses}